boldflight/BibleConverter/test_EPUB/output/Joel.md

 ## Chapter 1 <!-- scripture:1 -->

 ### Introduction

 [1] This is the Lord’s message that came to Joel the son of Pethuel:

+### A Locust Plague Foreshadows the Day of the Lord

 [2] Listen to this, you elders;
 pay attention, all inhabitants of the land.
 Has anything like this ever happened in your whole life